salkuadrat/lucifer/README.md

 Environment is some set of variables known to a process (such as, ENV, PORT, etc).
 It's recommended to mimic production environment during development by reading it from `.env` file.

-When we run `lucy create`, a `.env` file is created in the root project directory, containing these values.
+When we run `l create`, a `.env` file is created in the root project directory, containing these values.

 ```text
 ENV = development